The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 Of course, no changing robe is complete without a fleece lining, and this one is full length and kept us cosy.
 The outer is a hard-wearing recycled nylon, which feels tough against the elements.
 Other details we liked were the adjustable sleeves and hood, which kept us snug even on very windy days.

 Once again, the original changing robe from Red has claimed our top spot.
 The brand’s changing robe is soft, snuggly and very well made, with plenty of handy features.
 We’ve found ourselves reaching for the Red robe for all occasions, and we love that it’s not too boxy.
-However, Vivida Lifestyle’s chic robe also merits a mention for its quality, and D-Robe’s stylish yet ultimately practical option also deserves a shout out, as we really enjoyed wearing it for various outdoor activities.
+However, Vivida Lifestyle’s chic robe also merits a mention for its quality, and D-Robe’s stylish yet ultimately practical options also deserve a shout out, as we really enjoyed wearing them for various outdoor activities.
 To be fair, though, all the robes on this list are top notch and will see you and your kids through all seasons, whatever you decide to get out and do.

 If you’re heading on an outdoor adventure, read our review of the best sunscreens for your face